joepareti54/NLP-and-co-occurrence-matrix/README.md

  The W dictionary is used to address each word in the corpus and associate an index which is used to build M

-M_INDX is a 2D matrix where
+M_INDX is a 2D matrix where:

  each row is the word index

- the values are the column indecs where M needs to be added + 1
+the values are the column indeces where M needs to be increased + 1

  the core process includes 2 nested loops: over sentences, and over word in a sentence for the given corpus;
  inside the 2 nested loops, there is a while loop on window because we need the column indeces to be increased by 1